 '''

-module stack where ...
+module Stack where ...

 '''

-If a program does not contain a module head, the standard module head "module main where" is implicitly inserted.
+If a module stored in a directory in file M.curry does not contain a module head, the standard module head "module M where" is implicitly inserted.
 Module names can be given a hierarchical structure by inserting dots which is useful if larger applications should be structured into different subprojects.
 For instance, is a valid module name.
 The dots may reflect the hierarchical file structure where modules are stored.
 For instance, the module compiler.symboltable could be stored in the file symboltable.curry in the directory compiler.
 To avoid such long module names when referring to entities of this module by qualification, imported modules can be renamed by the use of "as" in an import declaration (see below).